Apply guardrails to prevent the output of harmful content

 -

-The Create guardrail controls page is where you can create and apply content filters.
+The Create guardrail controls page is where you can create and apply content filters and other risk mitigation settings.

 -